 Artificial disc replacement can restore spine health and function if you have degenerative disc disease, a herniated disc, or other serious disc issues.
-Leading board-certified neurosurgeon Dr. Max Steuer, MD, and skilled physician assistant Carter Cooper, PAC, use the most advanced methods of artificial disc replacement to help you get back to doing the things you love at Max Steuer, MD.
-Call the Atlanta, Georgia, office or click on the provided scheduling feature now.
+Leading board-certified neurosurgeon Dr. Max Steuer, MD, and skilled physician assistant Carter Cooper, PAC, use the most advanced methods of artificial disc replacement to help you get back to doing the things you love.
+Call the Atlanta, Georgia, office now.

 Artificial disc replacement is a procedure to remove and replace damaged spinal discs.
 Your spinal discs sit between each of your spinal bones (vertebrae).